FrancoisChabot/variadic_future/README.md

   aom::Promise<int> prom;
   aom::Future<int> fut = prom.get_future();

-  // When the previous callback completes (with a success or not), push the execution
-  // of this callback in main_work_queue.
-  fut.then_finally_expect([](aom::expected<int> v, main_work_queue) {
+  // push the execution of this callback in main_work_queue when ready. fut.then_finally_expect([](aom::expected<int> v, main_work_queue) {
     //Do something with v;
   });